Intramural Fibroids - Causes, Symptoms, Diagnosis, and Treatment

 2. Hysteroscopy - The entire uterus will be removed during this surgery to stop further complications from fibroids.

-3. Uterine Artery Embolization (UAE) - By using this method, the fibroid's blood supply is cut off.
-A UAE aims to reduce the fibroid's size or eliminate it.
+3. Uterine Artery Embolization (UAE) - This method cuts the fibroid's blood supply.
+A UAE aims to reduce or eliminate the size of the fibroid.
+It is also called uterine fibroid embolization.

 Uterine fibroids are a common condition many people suffer from at some point in their lives.
-The tumors are typically slow-growing and noncancerous (benign) in more than 99 % of cases.
+The tumors are typically slow-growing and noncancerous (benign) in more than 99 percent of cases.
 Intramural fibroids can be easily treated.
-Intramural fibroids rarely manifest any symptoms.
+It rarely manifests any symptoms.
 However, if they do, this condition can make women very uncomfortable.
-To get a thorough diagnosis, a woman must make an appointment with her doctor if she experiences any unusual bleeding or other symptoms.
-The doctor can offer suggestions for specific treatments or advice on managing the discomfort.
+To get a radical diagnosis, a woman has to make an appointment with her health practitioner if she studies any uncommon bleeding or other signs.
+Specific treatments or managing the discomfort can also be advised.

 Obstetrics and Gynecology